 I was working for YouGov during both the 2015 and 2017 general elections, which had both highs and lows given the mixed performance of pollsters!
-The 2019 election night was also memorable but it’s actually a focus group that I ran in 2015 that sticks in my memory.
-The participants were recruited from members of the public who’d come to a Parliament Week event at Westminster, and they were a really good mix of politically engaged and disengaged people.
-They poured out their thoughts and feelings about politics, sometimes with great passion, and engaged constructively with each other.
-It was so heartening to observe the discussion and exchange of ideas, and reaffirmed my belief in the capacity of people to talk through political problems.
+The 2019 election night was also memorable but it’s a focus group that I ran in 2015 that particularly sticks in my memory.
+The participants were recruited from members of the public who’d gone to a Parliament Week event at Westminster, and they were a really good mix of politically engaged and disengaged people.
+They poured out their thoughts and feelings about politics, sometimes with great passion, and engaged really constructively with each other.
+It was so heartening to observe the discussion and exchange of ideas, and it reaffirmed my belief in the capacity of people to talk through political problems.

 What inspired you to enter into Politics?

-I was brought up by very politically engaged parents so one of my earliest memories was being taken on the demonstration in London that turned into one of the poll tax riots.
+I was brought up by very politically engaged parents so one of my earliest memories was being taken on a demonstration in London that turned into one of the poll tax riots.
 That was when I was five, so politics has been part of my life since a very early age and it felt natural to study the subject at university.
 My research is driven by the idea that everyone should have an equal say in how we tackle the problems facing us locally, nationally, and globally.
 If some people are less able to get involved in politics then it’s not only an injustice but also a major failing of democratic politics.
 So, I suppose I’m inspired by the idea that everyone should be able to contribute to the ideas and decisions that change the world.

 What current trends do you see influencing your field?